ACG Wealth Sells 503 Shares of Rio Tinto Group (NYSE:RIO)

-Several brokerages have commented on RIO.
-Deutsche Bank Aktiengesellschaft lowered shares of Rio Tinto Group from a “buy” rating to a “hold” rating in a report on Wednesday, January 13th.
-Berenberg Bank reiterated a “hold” rating on shares of Rio Tinto Group in a research note on Wednesday, April 7th.
+Several research analysts recently issued reports on RIO shares.
 Royal Bank of Canada reiterated a “sector perform” rating on shares of Rio Tinto Group in a research note on Wednesday, April 21st.
-JPMorgan Chase & Co. reiterated an “overweight” rating on shares of Rio Tinto Group in a research note on Thursday, April 15th.
-Finally, Credit Suisse Group upgraded shares of Rio Tinto Group from a “neutral” rating to an “outperform” rating in a research note on Tuesday, February 2nd.
-One equities research analyst has rated the stock with a sell rating, ten have given a hold rating and eight have issued a buy rating to the stock.
-The company presently has an average rating of “Hold” and an average price target of $70.00.
+DZ Bank upgraded shares of Rio Tinto Group from a “hold” rating to a “buy” rating in a research note on Wednesday, March 31st.
+Zacks Investment Research downgraded shares of Rio Tinto Group from a “buy” rating to a “hold” rating in a research report on Thursday, May 6th.
+JPMorgan Chase & Co. reissued an “overweight” rating on shares of Rio Tinto Group in a research report on Thursday, April 15th.
+Finally, Deutsche Bank Aktiengesellschaft downgraded shares of Rio Tinto Group from a “buy” rating to a “hold” rating in a research report on Wednesday, January 13th.
+One equities research analyst has rated the stock with a sell rating, ten have given a hold rating and eight have assigned a buy rating to the company.
+The company presently has an average rating of “Hold” and an average target price of $70.00.

 Rio Tinto Group engages in exploring, mining, and processing mineral resources worldwide.
 The company offers aluminum, copper, diamonds, gold, borates, titanium dioxide, salt, iron ore, and uranium.
 It also owns and operates open pit and underground mines, mills, refineries, smelters, power stations, and research and service facilities.